slavipande/Portfolio/_sections/simple-english.md

 ---
-title: Simple English
+title: Plain English
 icon: fa-check
 order: 3
 ---

-I used Section 7 of Directive 024 of the State of Nevada's Declaration of Emergency ([see the full declaration here](/assets/docs/Directive-Face-Coverings.pdf)) as an example of how complex expressions on English can be re-written in a simple, more understandable way.
+This is an exercise in translating overwritten English into plain language.
+I used Section 7 of Directive 024 of the State of Nevada's Declaration of Emergency ([see the full declaration here](/assets/docs/Directive-Face-Coverings.pdf)) as an example of how complex expressions in English can be re-written in a simple, more understandable way.

-### Original text
+### Original Text

 SECTION 7: The mandatory provisions of this Directive shall not apply to: